hsukvn/config/vim/README.md

 Introduction
 ============

-This is my vim configuration files, the .vim directory.
+This is my vim configuration files

-The following is the list of plugins currently used:
+The following is the list of plugins currently used

-- *(plugin name)* - *(its [github repos] or [vim-scripts repos])* | **description**
-- vundle - gmarik/vundle
+* vundle - gmarik/vundle
-**plugin management tool**
+	* plugin management tool
-- nerdtree - scrooloose/nerdtree
+*  nerdtree - scrooloose/nerdtree
-**tree structure of quickly access filesystem**
+	* tree structure of quickly access filesystem
-- vim-nerdtree-tabs - jistr/vim-nerdtree-tabs
+* vim-nerdtree-tabs - jistr/vim-nerdtree-tabs
-**tabpage of nerdtree**
+	* tabpage of nerdtree
-- taglist - vim-scripts/taglist
+* taglist - vim-scripts/taglist
-**show tags (function definition, variable definition)**
+	* show tags (function definition, variable definition)
-- vim-easymotion - Lokaltog/vim-easymotion
+* vim-easymotion - Lokaltog/vim-easymotion
-**a fantastic way of movement, quickly jumping to any location in the screen**
+	* a fantastic way of movement, quickly jumping to any location in the screen
-- syntastic - scrooloose/syntastic
-**show syntax error/warning**
-- ctrlp - kien/ctrlp
-**quickly search/open file with fuzzy matching or regular expression**
-- ctags - vim-scripts/ctags
+* ctags - vim-scripts/ctags
-**necessary tool to do code tracing**
+	* necessary tool to do code tracing
-- EasyGrep - vim-scripts/EasyGrep
-**fast and easy find and replace across multiple files**
-- ListToggle - Valloric/ListToggle
+* ListToggle - Valloric/ListToggle
-**quick open/close the quickfix list in vim**
+	* quick open/close the quickfix list in vim
-- YouCompleteMe - Valloric/YouCompleteMe
+* YouCompleteMe - Valloric/YouCompleteMe
-**a powerful completion plugin for C-family language and Python**
+	* a powerful completion plugin for C-family language and Python
-- javacomplete - vim-scripts/javacomplete
-**java completion**
-- rubycomplete - vim-scripts/rubycomplete
-**ruby completion**

-I use the plugin 'vundle' to automatically manage/install/update/remove my vim's plugin,
+This project use 'vundle' to automatically manage/install/update/remove my vim's plugin,
 For more details, refer to [vundle](https://github.com/gmarik/vundle)
 or the kindly [introduction](http://blog.chh.tw/posts/vim-vundle/) written in Chinese.